-On CAPS, 84% of the 91 members who have rated Cato believe the stock will outperform the S&P 500 going forward.
-These bulls include pbk100 and All-Star tenmiles, who is ranked in the top 0.05% of our community.
+On CAPS, 84% of the 92 members who have rated Cato believe the stock will outperform the S&P 500 going forward.

 What do you think about Cato, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
 CAPS is 100% free, so get started!

 Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Motley Fool owns shares of Guess? and Limited Brands, as well as writing covered calls in Guess?.
+Motley Fool newsletter services have recommended buying shares of Cato and Guess?, as well as writing covered calls in Guess?.
+The Fool owns shares of Guess? and Limited Brands.
 Try any of our Foolish newsletter services free for 30 days.

 More from The Motley Fool